-The West Vancouver Place for Sport is a partnership between West Vancouver Schools, the District of West Vancouver and the West Vancouver Community Foundation.
+The West Vancouver Place for Sport is a partnership between West Vancouver Schools and the District of West Vancouver.
 Now almost seventy years old, West Vancouver’s only running track has a proud history as the place where children could run, seniors could walk safely, and athletes could train and compete at the highest levels.
 Located on the campus of West Vancouver’s largest public school, this facility, which also incorporates a deteriorating grass field, is in urgent need of replacement.

 The demand for a safe, all-weather multi-sport and leisure facility for all ages has never been higher and continues to grow with our aging population and arrival of new neighbours.
 Demand has far outgrown field availability.
 There is no other public track facility in West Vancouver.
 Artificial turf fields can be utilized in poor weather conditions and are essentially a recreation centre without walls.
 The space allocation of a single turf field can replace five grass fields.

 Co-locating a facility like this with a secondary school optimizes the user-base and is a prudent use of tax-payer dollars.
 This large piece of flat land is centrally located, on transit routes, features ample parking and has disabled access.
 In addition, as the project is upgrading an existing site, there is not a requirement for site rezoning.
 The landscape and character of the area will not change.

 West Vancouver Schools (School District #45) will continue to own the asset on behalf of the community.

 The current budget for the project is CAD $4.9 million (as at Jan.
 2019) and will be paid for through private donations and seed money from key community organizations – West Van Schools, District of West Vancouver, West Vancouver Foundation and West Vancouver FC.

 $850,000 has been committed to date by the following organizations:

 $250,000 West Vancouver Schools (School District #45)